 Click here to read the previous Australian cannabis outlook.

-The Australian cannabis market is moving along as regulations fall into place for the sector to keep expanding.
+Australia’s cannabis market is moving along as regulations fall into place for sector expansion.

-While the current rules may make the market appear at a standstill, recent approvals show the momentum for a vibrant medical cannabis industry will carry on in 2021.
+Under the current rules, the market may appear to be at a standstill, but recent approvals show there is momentum for a vibrant medical cannabis industry that will carry on in 2021.

-Even though companies on the ground don’t expect to see recreational use become legal throughout 2021, the medical cannabis market is still expected to continue ahead with stronger numbers.
+Even though companies on the ground don’t expect to see recreational use become legal next year, Australia’s medical cannabis market is still expected to continue ahead with stronger numbers.

 Here the Investing News Network (INN) offers some key points on what may be ahead for the Australian cannabis market in 2021, with insight from expert market watchers.

-Australian cannabis outlook 2021: Medical still accounts for growth in the space
+Australian cannabis outlook 2021: Medical still responsible for growth

-As part of its Oceania Cannabis Report: Second Edition business report, international drug research firm Prohibition Partners indicates that the entire cannabis industry in Oceania is expected to be worth US$1.55 billion by 2024, with medical cannabis accounting for approximately 40 percent of that amount.
+As part of its Oceania Cannabis Report: Second Edition, international drug research firm Prohibition Partners indicates that the entire cannabis industry in Oceania is expected to be worth US$1.55 billion by 2024, with medical cannabis accounting for approximately 40 percent of that amount.

-Schwarz explained it’s hard to project when exactly Australia may legalize recreational use, a key catalyst for the development of a cannabis market.
+Schwarz explained that it’s hard to project when exactly Australia may legalise recreational use, a key catalyst for the development of a cannabis market.

-The Cannatrek executive was cautious of expecting recreational cannabis to open anytime soon, instead opting to place his emphasis on what’s ahead for the medical market.
+The Cannatrek executive was cautious about expecting recreational cannabis to open anytime soon, instead opting to place his emphasis on what’s ahead for the medical market.

-A study from FreshLeaf Analytics pegged the value of the medical market in Australia for 2020 at AU$95 million for sales in the year.
+A study from FreshLeaf Analytics pegs Australian medical market sales at AU$95 million in 2020.

-In a portion of the study from Prohibition Partners, Roby Zomer co-founder, managing director and CEO of MGC Pharma (ASX:MXC,OTC Pink:MGCLF) said more education is driving up the number of patients realizing cannabis is the right choice for them, alongside with medical professionals becoming more comfortable prescribing it.
+In the Prohibition Partners report, Roby Zomer, co-founder, managing director and CEO of MGC Pharma (ASX:MXC,OTC Pink:MGCLF), states that more education is driving up patient interest in cannabis; meanwhile, medical professionals are becoming more comfortable prescribing it.

-The trajectory of growth is clear to see for the medical cannabis marketplace in Australia.
-According to FreshLeaf Analytics, product availability has quickly risen in the latter half of 2020 to now offer patients 150 items.
+The growth trajectory is clear to see for medical cannabis in Australia.
+According to FreshLeaf Analytics, product availability rose quickly in the latter half of 2020 with 150 items now available for patients.

-The research firm also indicated at the end of 2020 there were 30,000 registered patients allowed to purchase medical cannabis in the country.
+The research firm also indicates that at the end of 2020 there were 30,000 registered patients allowed to purchase medical cannabis in the country.

-“Recent price decline has brought the illegal and legal markets to parity and has put us in line, from a pricing perspective, with more mature markets such as Canada,” the study indicated.
+“Recent price decline has brought the illegal and legal markets to parity and has put us in line, from a pricing perspective, with more mature markets such as Canada,” the study explains.

-In December, the Australian regulatory agency in charge of the rules of medical cannabis, the Therapeutic Goods Administration (TGA) gave the green light for low dose cannabidiol (CBD) to become available through over-the-counter methods without a prescription.
+In December, the Therapeutic Goods Administration (TGA) gave the green light for low-dose cannabidiol (CBD) to become available through over-the-counter methods without a prescription.
+The Australian regulatory agency is in charge of the rules for medical cannabis.

-In the document, the TGA indicated this new ruling will officially come into effect starting in February.
+In the document, the TGA indicates that this new ruling will officially come into effect in February.

 “That’s very exciting, that’s the maturity,” Schwarz told INN about the TGA approval.

-These products will need to be approved by the TGA and make it into the Australian Register of Therapeutic Goods (ARTG).
-According to the regulatory agency no products have yet made it.
+Any CBD products will need to be approved by the TGA and make it into the Australian Register of Therapeutic Goods.
+According to the regulatory agency, no products have yet been added.

-Althea Group Holdings (ASX:AGH) CEO Josh Fegan said the company was glad to see the TGA’s decision to alongside allow these products for sale over-the-counter, to also increase the maximum recommended daily dose.
+Althea Group Holdings (ASX:AGH) CEO Josh Fegan said his company was glad to see the TGA’s decision to allow these products for sale over the counter, and also to increase the maximum recommended daily dose.

-“This decision provides confirmation of that marketplace,” Fegan said as he confirmed his firm will be working to make products available through this ruling.
+“This decision provides confirmation of that marketplace,” Fegan said; he confirmed that his firm will be working to make products available through this ruling.

-Investors in the Australian cannabis market have watched the sector slowly develop over time to the place it is now.
+Investors in the Australian cannabis market have watched the sector slowly develop over time.

-Thanks to an expanding medical market the sector has much to look forward to.
-However, a growing potential for international export has become available for the sector as well.
+Thanks to an expanding medical market, the industry has much to look forward to.
+What’s more, the growing potential for international exports has become available to companies as well.

-Schwarz told INN cannabis companies in the country want to prove that Australia can be served by their operations at the same time that an international opportunity follows closely behind as his firm eyes exports to Europe and throughout Asia.
+Schwarz told INN cannabis companies in the country want to prove that their operations can serve Australia even as this international opportunity follows closely behind — he explained that his firm specifically is eyeing exports to Europe and throughout Asia.

-As companies continue to expand according to the market needs growing pains could be expected as these players set themselves up to capitalize on the patient growth in Australia.
+As companies continue to expand according to market needs, growing pains could be expected as marijuana players set themselves up to capitalise on patient growth in Australia.
 But overall the sentiment from key players is that the future looks bright for cannabis in the country.

 Don’t forget to follow us @INN_Australia for real-time news updates!